A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Abstract

 \section{Abstract}

-This paper introduces a chain-driven, sandwich-legged, mid-size quadruped robot designed as an accessible research platform.
-The design prioritizes enhanced locomotion capabilities, improved reliability and safety of the actuation system, and simplified, cost-effective manufacturing processes.
-Locomotion performance is optimized through a sandwiched leg design and a dual-motor configuration, reducing leg inertia for agile movements.
-Reliability and safety are achieved by integrating robust cable strain reliefs, efficient heat sinks for motor thermal management, and mechanical limits to restrict leg motion.
-Simplified design considerations include a quasi-direct drive (QDD) actuator and the adoption of low-cost fabrication techniques, such as laser cutting and 3D printing, to minimize cost and ensure rapid prototyping.
-The robot weighs approximately 25 kg and is developed at a cost under \$8000, making it a scalable and affordable solution for robotics research.
-Experimental validations demonstrate the platform's capability to execute trot and crawl gaits on flat terrain and slopes, highlighting its potential as a versatile and reliable quadruped research platform.
+This paper introduces a chain-driven, sandwich-legged mid-size quadruped robot designed as an accessible research platform.
+The design prioritizes enhanced locomotion, improved actuation reliability and safety, and simplified, cost-effective manufacturing.
+Locomotion performance is improved through a sandwiched leg architecture and dual-motor configuration, reducing leg inertia for agile motion.
+Reliability and safety are enhanced using robust cable strain reliefs, motor heat sinks for thermal management, and mechanical limits to restrict leg motion.
+The design incorporates quasi-direct-drive (QDD) actuators and low-cost fabrication methods such as laser cutting and 3D printing for rapid prototyping.
+The $25\,\mathrm{kg}$ robot is built under \$8000, providing an affordable quadruped research platform.
+Experiments demonstrate trot and crawl gaits on flat terrain and slopes.
+We also open-source the mechanical designs.